CoreElectronics/CE-Makerverse-Motor-Driver-2ch-MicroPython-Module/README.md

 It is assumed that the motor is in the "home" position - the internal step count is initialised at zero.

 From the perspective of this class the definition of "forward" and "reverse" is arbitrary.
-Swapping the polarity of one stepper motor phase will swap the physical
+Swapping the polarity of one stepper motor phase will swap the physical forward/reverse directions.

 Parameter | Type | Range | Default | Description
 --- | --- | --- | --- | ---